Hydrogeology: Aquifers

-An aquifer A water-bearing layer of rock, or of unconsolidated sediments, that will yield water in a usable quantity to a well or spring.
+An aquifer is a water-bearing layer of rock, or of unconsolidated sediments, that will yield water in a usable quantity to a well or spring.
 Aquifers can be unconfined, where the top of the aquifer is defined by the water table, or confined, where the aquifer exists underneath a confining bed.

 There are three aspects that control the nature of aquifers: stratigraphy, lithology, and geological formations and deposits.
 The stratigraphy relates the age and geometry of the many formations that compose the aquifer.
 The lithology refers to the physical components of an aquifer, such as the mineral composition and grain size.
 The structural features are the elements that arise due to deformations after deposition, such as fractures and folds.
 Understanding these aspects is paramount to understanding of how an aquifer is formed and how professionals can utilize it for groundwater engineering.

 Hydraulic head

 Differences in hydraulic head (h) cause water to move from one place to another; water flows from locations of high h to locations of low h.
 Hydraulic head is composed of pressure head (ψ) and elevation head (z).
 The head gradient is the change in hydraulic head per length of flowpath, and appears in Darcy's law as being proportional to the discharge.

 Hydraulic head is a directly measurable property that can take on any value (because of the arbitrary datum involved in the z term); ψ can be measured with a pressure transducer (this value can be negative, e.g., suction, but is positive in saturated aquifers), and z can be measured relative to a surveyed datum (typically the top of the well casing).
 Commonly, in wells tapping unconfined aquifers the water level in a well is used as a proxy for hydraulic head, assuming there is no vertical gradient of pressure.
 Often only changes in hydraulic head through time are needed, so the constant elevation head term can be left out (Δh = Δψ).

 A record of hydraulic head through time at a well is a hydrograph or, the changes in hydraulic head recorded during the pumping of a well in a test are called drawdown.